ahmedchannani/faq-accordion-card-main/README.md

 ## Acknowledgments

-I wanna give to my friends Zakaria Barkouche and Mondir Hallouli for thier hellp and guidance
+I wanna give credit to my friends Zakaria Barkouche and Mondir Hallouli for thier hellp and guidance